 4. Rengstorff Park Skate Park (Mountain View)

-Leaving Santa Clara, you're looking at about 13 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Santa Clara, you're looking at about 13 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 201 S Rengstorff Ave, Mountain View, CA 94040